Interstate 70 in Missouri: History

 This was not the first controversy involving I-70 and the arch.
 In 1959, builders of the Poplar Street Bridge asked for the National Park Service to give 25 acre of the park for the bridge.
 The request generated enormous controversy and ultimately 2.5 acre was turned over to use for the bridge.

 The New Mississippi River Bridge was finished and opened to traffic on Sunday, February 9, 2014.
 It reroutes and redirects I-70 traffic off the congested Poplar Street Bridge.
 The bridge was named in honor of St. Louis Cardinals baseball legend Stan Musial.

 As of 2021, US 24 follows I-70 east to I-435 north.
 US 24 that used to follow Independence Avenue will become a business route of US 24.

 The Missouri Hyperloop was a proposed high-speed transportation route that would complement and relieve I-70.

 MoDOT plans to replace the Rocheport Bridge, which crosses the Missouri River near Rocheport, with two bridges.
 Originally, one bridge carries four lanes of I-70.
 Construction of one new span began in 2021 and was completed in July 2023 and the span was imploded 2 months later.
 A new span was completed in December 2024.

 I-70 across central Missouri is one of the oldest stretches of Interstate Highway; some sections date to the late 1950s.
 Some exits have short, substandard acceleration and deceleration ramps and the median is relatively narrow.
 In certain spots, eastward and westward traffic is separated by no more than a Jersey barrier.
-Somw overpasses have low clearance, especially railway overpasses.
+Some overpasses have low clearance, especially railway overpasses.
 Long-term plans call to expand the highway to between six and eight lanes across the middle of the state.
 Tolling the Interstate has become a possible alternative, although the public does not support this idea.

 In May 2023, about $2.8 billion was allocated to widen the interstate to at least three lanes in each direction.
 In July 2023, Governor Mike Parson approved the proposal.
-Dubbed the MODOT’s "Improve I-70" program, the project will be executed in six segments and begin construction work in spring 2024; the work is expected to last about seven years.
+Dubbed the MODOT's "Improve I-70" program, the project will be executed in six segments and begin construction work in spring 2024; the work is expected to last about seven years.

 A March 2010 study of I-70 from the Kansas state line to the I-470 interchange identified possible improvements, including expanding the freeway from four to eight lanes, adding high-occupancy vehicle or toll lanes, reconstructing the Truman Road interchange, and improving the curves at Jackson Avenue and Truman Road.
 Some ideas included a new alignment of I-70 as a tunnel from the southeast corner of the downtown loop to 22nd/23rd streets, covering the southern portion of the downtown loop (I-670), or making the downtown loop into a unidirectional freeway around downtown, essentially becoming a large roundabout.